binGhzal/Media-Server/docs/SYSTEM_DESIGN.md

 # Check root privileges
 check_root() {
     if [ $(id -u) -ne 0 ]; then
-        echo "Error: This script must be run as root or with sudo." echo "Please run: sudo $0"
+        echo "Error: This script must be run as root." echo "Please run: sudo $0"
         exit 1
     fi